open-atmos/PySDM/paper/paper.md

 # Summary of new features and examples in v2

-For an example of running basic zero-dimensional simulations with `PySDM`, we refer to the project README.md file and the preceeding @Bartman_et_al_2022_JOSS JOSS paper.
+For an example of running basic zero-dimensional simulations with `PySDM`, we refer to the project `README.md` file and the preceding @Bartman_et_al_2022_JOSS JOSS paper.
-The key building blocks of the `PySDM` API are: "attributes", "backends", "dynamics", "environments", "products" and physics "formulae".
+The key building blocks of the `PySDM` API and class hierarchy are: "attributes", "backends", "dynamics", "environments", "products" and physics "formulae".
 The following code snippets demonstrating new elements of `PySDM` API can be added or substituted into the "v1" API description to run simulation using the new features.
+Execution of code snippets from both the present "v2" and the "v1" papers is included in the `PySDM` continuous integration workflow.

 ## Collisional Breakup